pingcap/tiproxy/docs/design/2024-02-01-multi-factor-based-balance.md

 - Session/connection migration: TiProxy migrates a backend connection from one TiDB to another while preserving the client connection.
 - AZ: Available Zone
 - IDC: Internet Data Center
+- OOM: Out Of Memory

 ## Background

-Currently, TiProxy balances connections based on health and connection counts of TiDB instances.
-Specifically, it balances TiDB in 2 ways:
+Currently, TiProxy routes and balances connections based on SQL port, HTTP status, and connection counts of TiDB instances.
+However, it may be inefficient:
-- TiProxy routes a new connection to the healthy TiDB instance with the least connection count
-- TiProxy migrates connections when the connection count on a TiDB instance is much higher than others or when the TiDB is unhealthy

-However, it may be inefficient to merely balance based on health and connection counts:
+- TiProxy may be unable to serve queries but the SQL and HTTP ports are still available.
+- When a runaway query makes a TiDB OOM, all the connections on the TiDB are disconnected.
+Actually, connections without runaway queries have a chance to be migrated away before the TiDB fails.
+- In multi-AZ deployment, the cross-AZ traffic between TiProxy and TiDB may lead to significant fees.
+It's more cost-effective for TiProxy to route to the local TiDB preferentially.
 - The workload of each connection may be different: some may be busy while others may be idle.
 We have seen cases when connection counts are balanced while CPU usage is not.
-- When some big queries make a TiDB OOM, all the connections on the TiDB are disconnected.
-Actually, connections without big queries have a chance to be migrated away before the TiDB fails.
-- In multi-AZ deployment, the cross-AZ traffic between TiProxy and TiDB may lead to significant fees.
-It's more cost-effective for TiProxy to route to the local TiDB preferentially.

 Therefore, TiProxy should consider more factors, and here come the challenges:
 - We need to consider multiple factors together.
 For instance, when the CPU usage of one TiDB is higher while the memory usage of another TiDB is higher, how does TiProxy balance them?